-The Mountain Swim Series is excited to grow bigger and better in it’s third year, 2017!
+The Mountain Swim Series is excited to be coming into its fifth year in 2019!
 This series is designed to bring a new level of Open Water Swimming to the Rocky Mountain Region.
-With a prizes for the top three males and females in both wetsuit and non-wetsuit divisions, this series offers the opportunity to swim and race in the open water at over a mile high in elevation.
+With prizes for the top three males and females in both wetsuit and non-wetsuit divisions, this series offers the opportunity to swim and race in the open water at over a mile high in elevation.

-2017 will consist of four events.
+2019 will consist of five events.

 All Mountain Swim Series events will be insured and supported by safety watercraft, lifeguards, and paramedics/EMTs, however, any person signing up for these events should be a competent swimmer and be able to consistently hold a 2:30 per 100 yard pace or faster.